Did you know there are many words that look almost the same in English and Spanish, but they actually mean something completely different?

 There is one more literal translation that English speakers use all the time, and it’s particularly funny to hear that one: “no problemo”.

-I actually made a whole article about it, where I tell you why you should never say “no problemo” and I also provide you with nine great alternatives to saying “no problem” in Spanish that will make you sound like a true native speaker!
+I actually made a whole video about it, where I tell you why you should never say “no problemo” and I also provide you with nine great alternatives to saying “no problem” in Spanish that will make you sound like a true native speaker!